There’s nothing better than sitting by a campfire with the wonderful smells of a meal cooking.

 If you’re wondering how to keep a cooler cold then simply throw in some ice a few hours before packing the food.
 The basic ice cubes that you pick up at your local gas station work perfectly well for this, although they shouldn’t be used when packing the food.

-Packing a cooler for camping should follow one simple rule – the food that needs to stay the coldest should go closest to the bottom of the cooler.
+Packing a cooler for a camping trip should follow one simple rule – the food that needs to stay the coldest should go closest to the bottom of the cooler.

-This means any meat or frozen food should go at the bottom with the leash perishable (and more delicate) items going at the top.
+This means any meat or frozen food items should go at the bottom with the leash perishable food items (and more delicate) going at the top of the cooler.

 Need to defrost meat?
 Move it up to the top layer!

-Try to layer the food items with ice.
+Layering the food items with ice cubes or an ice pack will help in keeping your food cold.
 Stick a layer of ice at the bottom, another layer of ice above the meats and a layer of ice on top.

 Tip: Avoid packing the cooler with too much food as you’ll need plenty of space for the ice packs.

-The less space in the cooler, the longer it stays cold.
+The less space in the cooler, the longer the food will stay cold.

-If you end up with a bit of extra space try filling this with more ice packs or more food.
+If you end up with a bit of extra space try filling this with more ice cubes, ice packs, or more food.

-Keeping the cold environment inside the cooler undisturbed is essential for keeping your food cold.
+Keeping the cold environment inside the cooler undisturbed is essential to keep food cold.
 Every time the lid is pulled back, warm air rushes in to replace the cold.

 The one quick tip to guarantee the ice will melt and the food will spoil?
 Leave it in the sun!

-Try as much as possible to leave it in the shade.
-Some of the best ideas for shade include:
+Try as much as possible to keep the cooler in the shade to keep the food cold when camping.
+Some of the best ways to find shade include:

 - Set up your own tarp